 Interview with Maja Filipceva, AmCham President, Head of Tax and Outsourcing Grant Thornton for Kapital Magazine

 - The American Chamber of Commerce in North Macedonia celebrated its 20th anniversary.
-How was the Chamber established and what does 20 years of market experience mean?
+How was the Chamber established and what do 20 years of market experience mean?

 This year, the American Chamber of Commerce celebrates 20 years of its existence, making it one of the “oldest” chambers in the country.
 The idea behind the establishment was prompted by the need of companies, especially those representing American companies, to have their own platform to collaborate in order to increase business participation in the process of creating economic policies, improving the business climate in the country, as well as increasing and strengthening economic cooperation between the United States of America and North Macedonia.